PRE-LOVED BAG SALE (PLBS) – 2019

-Club Dinner Meetings are held at the Amora Hotel, Bridge Road, Richmond (6:30 for 7:00 pm start) on the 2nd Thursday of the month:
+Club Dinner Meetings ($40 for two-course meal) are held at the Amora Hotel, Bridge Road, Richmond (6:30 for 7:00 pm start) on the 2nd Thursday of the month:

 Guests are welcome!
 For more information about Zonta, our meetings or guest speakers, please click here or the Contact us tab above.